Campus Universitaire d'Edmundston: History

 Prior to amalgamating with the Université de Moncton, the Edmundston campus was known as Collège Saint-Louis.
 Founded by the Eudist Fathers in 1946, it received the title of University the following year.
-Originally, the classes were temporarily installed in formers military barracks.
+Originally, the classes were temporarily installed in former military barracks.
 In 1949 the current campus was built, and its principal building was named the Simon-Larouche Pavillon after its first rector.
 In 1949, the Religious Hospitallers of Saint Joseph founded a college for girls called Collège Maillet in nearby Saint-Basile which was affiliated with the Université Saint-Louis.

 With the foundation of the Université de Moncton in 1963, the Université Saint-Louis agreed to suspend its university status and once again became a college.
 In 1972, the Collège Saint-Louis and the Collège Maillet merged and adopted the name of Collège Saint-Louis-Maillet.
 In the 1977 reorganization, the College became a campus of the University and took the name of Centre universitaire Saint-Louis-Maillet, campus de l’Université de Moncton.

 In the present, the campus is now called: Université de Moncton, campus d’Edmundston.